‘Raptor Salad’ For Lunch! US F-22 Raptor Outgunned, Outmaneuvered By German Eurofighter Typhoon?

 While the Raptor has lost several dogfights over the years to less advanced warplanes like the F-16 and the US Navy’s EA-18G Growler electronic-warfare fighter, losing to German Eurofighters about a decade ago was remarkable due to the traction they received.

-Germany sent eight Eurofighter Typhoons from Jagdgeschwader 74, or the Luftwaffe’s 74th Tactical Air Force Wing, to Eielson AFB in Alaska to participate in the exercise, which included a series of within visual range (WVR) dogfights with the USAF’s F-22 Raptors.
+Germany sent eight Eurofighter Typhoons from Jagdgeschwader 74, the Luftwaffe’s 74th Tactical Air Force Wing, to Eielson AFB in Alaska to participate in the exercise.
+The exercise included a series of within-visual-range (WVR) dogfights with the USAF’s F-22 Raptors.

 Following the exercises, the German Eurofighter pilots arrived at 2012’s Farnborough International Air Show, where they quickly discussed their victories against the Raptors.